Arksine/moonraker/docs/web_api.md

 - `is_valid`: A boolean that reports true if an update is possible, false if an update cannot be performed.
-- `warnings`:  An array of strings that describe warnings detected during repo init.
-These warnings describe potential issues, such as a mismatch between the detected owner and the configured owner.
-If the `is_valid` field reports `False` then the warnings will contain additional context.
+- `warnings`:  An array of strings that describe warnings detected during updater init.
+These warnings add context when the `is_valid` field reports `true`.
+- `anomalies`:  An array of strings that describe anomalies found during initialization.
+An anomaly can be defined as an unexpected condition, they will not result in an invalid state, nor will they prevent an update.
+  For example, when the configured repo to check for updates does not match the detected repo Moonraker will fall back to the detected repo and report this condition as an anomaly.

 The `system` object contains the following fields: